metabase/metabase/docs/data-modeling/metrics.md

 ## Metric default time dimension

 You can optionally set a default time dimension for the metric.
-Metabase will use this default time dimension only when displaying the metric on a card in a collection or dashboard.
+Metabase will use this default time dimension when the metric is opened or displayed on a card in a collection or dashboard.
 In the image below that shows two pinned metrics at the top of a collection, the left metric lacks a default time dimension, so Metabase displays the metric as a number chart.
 The right metric has a default time dimension, so Metabase displays it as a line chart.

 ![Pinned metrics](./images/pinned-metrics.png)